hopeross/psrails-learning/README.md

     * I did get through the lesson and I swear it made sense a week ago when I did it but a week later when I picked up the bonus round I couldn't get the bonus round to work So.
 Saving the code for now and going to come back to it later when my brain reengages.
+* Lesson 41 - Deployment
+    * This seems fairly straightforward but I'm going to punt on the exercise to my home computer.
+I really don't want to mix Heroku with my work github and would rather mix it with personal github so I can use it for future private projects as well.